 The Shimotsuke Kosasa is an inexpensive fiberglass kid's rod or micro fishing rod.
-I had purchased three of them over a year ago to evaluate for micro fishing rods (one each of their 150, 180 and 210cm lengths) but decided not to carry them.
-I have just reconsidered.
+I had purchased three of them over a year ago to evaluate for micro fishing rods (one each of their 150, 180 and 210cm lengths).
+At the time, I decided not to carry them but I have reconsidered.

 Not long ago, Jason Klass published a post on his TenkaraTalk blog wondering why there was so little innovation from the various tenkara rod companies that seem to be popping up like mushrooms after a summer rain.
 He said the market is being flooded with rods that look the same and cast the same.

 He invited comments, and one that I felt stood out was from a British angler who asked for a £20 rod.
 "The cheapest rod on the market" that gets more people fishing.
 He felt it would attract many more anglers to tenkara.
-Well, £20 is about $32 at the current exchange rate.
+Well, £20 is close to $35 at the current exchange rate.
 That reminded me of the Shimotsuke Kosasa.

 Start with the fact that it is fiberglass rather than graphite.
 That makes it a bit heavier than a graphite rod of the same length.
 It also makes it a bit softer and much slower than a graphite rod.
 Then there are the graphics.
 It says right on the rod it is a "HIGH QUALLITY GLASS ROD" but it misspells quality.
 There is also the bold "Guts" logo in the middle of the grip.
 Gear junkies will roll their eyes but kids will love it.